Chronic absent-mindedness is quite common among those of us with anxiety.

 It’s a sign of intellect, something to be proud of.
 However the problems it causes are many.

-Somewhere between perfectionist and absent-mindedly scatter brained there is a happy medium and that is the place we strive to get to and luckily there are strategies to help us get there.
+Somewhere between perfectionist and absent-mindedly scatter-brained there is a happy medium and that is the place we should strive to get to.
+And luckily, there are strategies to help us get there.
 One of these strategies probably seems very obvious.
 When you are absent of mind, of course the best way to correct that is to become “full of mind”.

-I am going to talk about mindfulness in very simple terms because I am most definitely NOT an expert in the field, plus there is also a strong chance that you, and most definitely I, are not interested in all the fine details.
+I am going to talk about mindfulness in very simple terms because I am most definitely NOT an expert in the field, plus there is also a strong chance that you are not interested in all the fine details.
 So I am going to keep it to the basics.

 You may be thinking…..“That can be done?”

 That is what I only half jokingly thought when I first heard of this practice.
 My brain is usually zigging while my body is zagging so this was a foreign concept to me.

 But yes it can be done.
 And believe it or not, it’s actually probably the way things were MEANT to be done.

 Humans were designed to be able to use our bodies and minds together to focus on the problem or task at hand and get it done in the easiest, most efficient way.
 But as our brains developed, or maybe its just because women got tired and bored from beating loin cloths over large rocks all day, our minds started to wander.
 We developed the ability to daydream and think about something other than the task at hand.
 Humans became able to think deeply and philosophize and ruminate and imagine.
 As our thinking abilities became more sophisticated, absent-mindedness became a bigger and bigger issue.